Understanding GDPR

 Developing a Data Protection Policy

-The policy should be easily accessible to all employees and should be regularly reviewed and updated to reflect any changes in data processing activities or regulatory requirements.
-For more guidance on creating a GDPR compliant data protection policy, you can refer to our gdpr privacy policy article.
+The policy must be easily accessible to all employees and should be regularly reviewed and updated to reflect any changes in the organization’s data processing activities or evolving regulatory requirements.
+This ensures the policy remains relevant and enforceable.

 Implementing Privacy by Design and Default